 The take-home is that ethylene gas tends to cause changes to occur in fruits and vegetables, often profound changes.
 The idea that ethylene gas, which is the only possible way that apples could affect potatoes, would cause the potatoes to stay the same, is a bit absurd.
-Ethylene may cause several changes to occur in a potato, but one of the main ones seems to be to cause sprouting. update: See why I was wrong
+Ethylene may cause several changes to occur in a potato, but one of the main ones seems to be to cause sprouting.
+(Udpate: I was wrong.
+See below.)

 Does all of this mean you have to keep apples in a separate room from potatoes?
 Not really.
 Nor does it mean that if you have a root cellar you must keep the apples segregated.
 As long as there is good ventilation you won’t have a problem.
 But if you shut up the apples and potatoes in a bag, even a paper one, your potatoes won’t last.
 Same with any other enclosed container.

-If ethylene doesn't retard the sprouting of potatoes, does anything?
+If ethylene doesn’t retard the sprouting of potatoes, does anything?
 Yes.
-I've already mentioned CO2 gas, for example.
+I’ve already mentioned CO2gas, for example.
 Irradiation can also inhibit sprouting in potatoes, onions, carrots, garlic, and ginger.
 The chemical maleic hydrazide also inhibits sprouting in potatoes, onions, and other root crops.
 In fact, there are many methods of controlling the fate of fruits and vegetables postharvest.
 Each of them has advantages and drawbacks.
-For more reading consult Postharvest Technology of Fruits and Vegetables: Handling, Processing, Fermentation and Waste Management, by L. R. Verma and Dr. V. K. Joshi.7
+For more reading consult Postharvest Technology of Fruits and Vegetables: Handling, Processing, Fermentation and Waste Management, by L. R. Verma and Dr. V. K. Joshi.
+1

 First, do not store potatoes in the refrigerator.
 This causes the starch to be converted to glucose and a waxy consistency when cooked.
 Except for new potatoes, which never last long, potatoes will keep longest in a cool (45-50 F), dry, and DARK place.
 A paper bag with the top rolled down will work well, and you probably do not need to cut holes, as paper bags breathe a bit.
 There are commercially available canvas or burlap bags that are made to store potatoes and other root vegetables, but they probably will not provide any advantages over a simple paper bag.
 You can also store them in a basket away from light.
 If you don’t have a cool, dark place, just store them away from light at room temperature.
 Do not place potatoes directly on a concrete floor.